 Mount Kinabalu & The Best of Borneo

-- A walking and touring adventure in Sarawak and Sabah
+- A walking and discovery adventure holiday in Sarawak and Sabah

-- Climb Mount Kinabalu, SE Asia`s highest peak
+- Climb Mount Kinabalu, SE Asia`s highest walk-up peak

-- Spend time with Orangutans at the Sepilok Sanctuary
+- Hang out with the Orangutans at the Sepilok Sanctuary

 - Journey into the jungle in search of Borneo`s rich wildlife

 This great adventure starts out with a visit to the Mulu National Park, deep within the rainforest of north-eastern Sarawak.
 Trekking on jungle trails and travelling by longboat on the many rivers, we explore some of the world's largest caves and climb above the forest canopy to a spectacular viewpoint amongst soaring limestone pinnacles.
 We then trek northwards on the 'Headhunters Trail', stopping off at the villages and longhouses of the Iban people.
 From Kota Kinabalu in the adjacent state of Sabah, a short flight takes us to Sandakan, where we visit the orang-utan sanctuary at Sepilok and enjoy 2 nights at a jungle lodge on the Kinabatang River in an area rich in wildlife.
 Returning via the hot springs at Poring to the foot of Kinabalu (4101m), we make a 2-day ascent of this challenging peak whose bare upper slopes command memorable views across the South China Sea to the Philippines.
 This is Borneo at its best!